ZhgChg.Li

 brew install mitmproxy

-p.s.
-If you encounter brew: command not found, please first install the brew package management tool:
+p.s If you see brew: command not found, please install the brew package manager first:

 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"